Chas McCormick Player Props: Astros vs. Rangers

 Chas McCormick At The Plate

-- McCormick is batting .252 with eight doubles, seven home runs and 15 walks.
+- McCormick is batting .258 with eight doubles, a triple, seven home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.